seanf316/P2-Movie-Buff-Or-Bluff/README.md

 <details><summary>Bug - Username Input Issues</summary>

-Originally I had the input function set to "keyup" event and all seemed well until a class mate noticed that the "Save" button was disabled when the tried to copy and paste their username in.
+Originally I had the input function set to "keyup" event and all seemed well until a class mate noticed that the "Save" button was disabled when they tried to copy and paste their username in.

 Fix - To resolve this issue I changed the "keyup" event to "input" and user was now able to copy and paste.